stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 #### Fixes

 - Fixed the [Animation Blender](animation-blender.md) tool for animators not working with compositions imported from another project.
 Be careful with composition names in this case!
+- Fixed the [Spring/Kleaner](kleaner.md) not working on some specific properties, like the strength of the *TextEvo* effect.

 ## 16.2.13